LearningLocker/docs/reporting.md

 Click the (blue) "Edit" button next to the report.
 From there you will be taken to a page where you can add filters to your report.

 ### Filter by actor
+This category lets you filter actors (people that did activities).
 Click the (grey) square that says "Who".
 You can then add and remove actors from the list that appears below.

 #### Adding an actor
 Click the (green) "Add" button (below the list of actors - which may be empty at this point).
 This will add a new entry to the list of actors, you can then type the name (`statement.actor.name`) of the actor you're searchng for in the text box.
 If the actor’s name doesn't appear as you type it you probably misspelled their name or they haven’t done anything according to your LRS. *Currently* the report will filter by the email (`statement.actor.mbox`) associated with the actor you've selected.